mohamedfarag/14-848-extra-credit-project/README.md

 # 14-848 Mini Project

 ##
 This solution was implemented by Stefon Miller, a student who studied the materials earlier.
+This solution shows only one way of doing the project and doesn't dictate the various ways to complete it.

 ## Video walkthrough
 [Code walkthrough and demo](https://www.youtube.com/watch?v=zG5EXmwwX14)